madhavithakur/BlackJackGame/README.md

 # Blackjack

-## Rules

 * Descriptions of each method to implement are written into the `lib/` files.
 For each `lib/` file, there is a corresponding `spec/` file.
-* Run the specs as you solve the assessment.
-Solve the assessment in this order:
+* Run the specs in this order:

 ```
 bundle exec rspec spec/deck_spec.rb